PlutoThinkers/abhi/README.md

 - Eclipse or similar IDE
 - Firefox

-How to run automated acceptance tests:
+How to run automated acceptance test:
 - Right-click on the 'nz.xero.com.specification' package and select 'Run As' -> 'JUnit Test'
 - Once the the test has finish running it will generate a HTML file which it will print on the console tab and is generally located in the below location

 C:\Users\<your-windows-username>\AppData\Local\Temp\concordion\nz\xero\com\specification\RepeatingInvoicePage.html

 Future updates:
+- Put all the test data in a properties file
 - Install screen shots extension for Concordion (http://concordion.org/extensions/ScreenshotExtension.html)
-- Put all the test data in a properties file
 - Create a simple build script and use Ivy or similar dependency management tool
+- Refactor action and page objects
+- Fix failing test